wkalt/puppetdb/doc/api/v1/groups.markdown

 * `name`: the name of the group (required).
 * `environment`: the name of the group's environment.
                  This key is optional; if it's not provided, the default environment (`production`) will be used.
+* `environment_trumps`: whether this group's environment should override those of other groups at classification-time.
+                        This key is optional; if it's not provided, the default value of `false` will be used.
 * `description`: a string describing the group.
                  This key is optional; if it's not provided, the group will have no description and this key will not appear in responses.
 * `parent`: the ID of the group's parent (required).